rishabhdev/react-ssr-news-app/README.md

 - `npm run build && npm run start:prod`
   - Bundle the JS and fire up the Express server for production

+## Directories
+- src/ contains all the frontend code
+- server contains logic to run an express server, compile the first page and serve the client
+- test are co-located with components and pages __tests__ directory